 Structure, Height: The vertical distance to the highest point of the roof for flat roofs; to the deck line of mansard roofs; and to the eave height for gable, hip, and gambrel roofs, measured from the grade level.
 In situations where the grade level slopes, the structure height is the average of the least and greatest vertical distance.
 Chimneys, ventilators, utility service structures, solar panels, flag poles, fire escapes, stairway enclosures, elevator enclosures and similar accessory rooftop structures not used for habitation or storage may exceed structure height limit by a maximum of 12 feet.
-Steeples, bell towers, clock towers, cupolas, and similar ornamental/architectural features may exceed structure height by a maximum of 25% of the height limit of the respective zoning district.
-Exclusions from structure height are parapet walls; (limited to a height of four feet) and balustrades or railings that rise less than six feet from the floor or roof from which they extend.
+Steeples, bell towers, clock towers, cupolas, and similar ornamental/architectural features may exceed structure height are parapet walls; (limited to a height of four feet) and balustrades or railings that rise less than six feet from the floor or roof from which they extend.
 Exclusions shall not exceed in cross sectional area 25 percent of the ground floor area of the building.
-Exclusions from structure height shall not include accessory rooftop structures such as greenhouses, pigeon houses, enclosed recreational or commercial amenities and similar structures.
+Exclusions from structure height shall not include accessory rooftop structures.
 Un-enclosed accessory rooftop recreational amenities such as swimming pools and jogging tracks shall be permitted where the amenity (exclusive of safety railings) does not exceed the height limit of the respective zoning district.